-In order to spearhead the spirit of Public Private Partnership, accredited Health facilities may be owned by one of the following owners Government, Faith Based Organizations, private individuals or Non-Government Organizations.
+In order to spearhead the spirit of Public Private Partnership, accredited Health facilities may be one owned by Government, Faith Based Organizations, private individuals or Non-Government Organizations.

 Categories of health facilities